Henri Giraud: Cooperation with the Allies

 Giraud designated General Charles Mast as his representative in Algeria.
-At a secret meeting on 23 October with U.S. General Mark W. Clark and diplomat Robert Daniel Murphy, the invasion was agreed on, but the Americans promised only that Giraud would be in command "as soon as possible".
+A secret meeting on 23 October 1942 with U.S. General Mark W. Clark and the American diplomat Robert Murphy agreed on the invasion, but the Americans promised only that Giraud would be in command "as soon as possible".
 Giraud, still in France, responded with a demand for a written commitment that he would be commander within 48 hours of the landing, and for landings in France as well as North Africa.
 Giraud also insisted that he could not leave France before 20 November.

-However, Giraud was persuaded that he had to go.
+However, Giraud was persuaded that he had to move.
 He requested to be fetched by airplane, but General Dwight Eisenhower advised that he should be brought to Gibraltar by the British submarine HMS Seraph, masquerading as "USS Seraph" under the nominal command of American Captain Jerauld Wright, as no US submarines were operating in the vicinity.
 On 5 November, he and his two sons were picked up near Toulon by HMS Seraph and taken to meet Eisenhower in Gibraltar.
 He arrived on 7 November, only a few hours before the landings.

-Eisenhower asked him to assume command of French troops in North Africa during Operation Torch and order them to join the Allies.
+Eisenhower asked him to assume command of French troops in North Africa during Operation Torch and to order them to join the Allies.
 But Giraud had expected to command the whole operation, and adamantly refused to participate on any other basis.
 He said "his honor would be tarnished" and that he would only be a spectator in the affair.

 However, by the next morning, Giraud relented.
 He refused to leave immediately for Algiers, but rather stayed in Gibraltar until 9 November.
 When asked why he did not go to Algiers he replied: "You may have seen something of the large De Gaullist demonstration that was held here last Sunday.
 Some of the demonstrators sang the Marseillaise.
 I entirely approve of that!
 Others sang the Chant du départ [a military ballad].
 Quite satisfactory!
 Others again shouted 'Vive de Gaulle!'
 No objection.
 But some of them cried 'Death to Giraud!'
 I don't approve of that at all."

-Pro-Allied elements in Algeria had agreed to support the Allied landings, and in fact seized Algiers on the night of 7–8 November; the city was then occupied by Allied troops.
-However, resistance continued at Oran and Casablanca.
-Giraud flew to Algiers on 9 November, but his attempt to assume command of French forces was rebuffed; his broadcast directing French troops to cease resistance and join the Allies was ignored.
+Pro-Allied elements in Algeria had agreed to support the Allied landings, and in fact seized Algiers on the night of 7–8 November; the city was subsequently occupied by Allied troops.
+However, pro-Vichy resistance continued at Oran and Casablanca.
+Giraud flew to Algiers on 9 November, but his attempt to assume command of French forces was rebuffed; his broadcast directing French troops to cease resistance and to join the Allies was ignored.
 Instead, it appeared that Admiral François Darlan, who happened to be in Algiers, had real authority, and Giraud quickly realized this.
-Despite the fact that Darlan was the de facto head of the Vichy government, the Allies recognized him as head of French forces in Africa, and on 10 November, after agreeing to a deal, Darlan ordered the French forces to cease fire and join the Allies.
+Despite the fact that Darlan was the de facto head of the Vichy government, the Allies recognized him as head of French forces in Africa, and on 10 November, after agreeing to a deal, Darlan ordered the French forces to cease fire and to co-operate with the Allies.